eda3/edv/docs-ja/00_技術ドキュメント/03_モジュール/09_FFmpegモジュール.md

 }

 impl<'a> FFmpegCommand<'a> {
-    /// Creates a new `FFmpeg` command.
+    /// Creates a new `FFmpeg` command with optimized initial vector capacities. pub fn new(ffmpeg: &'a FFmpeg) -> Self;

-    pub fn new(ffmpeg: &'a FFmpeg) -> Self;
+    /// Adds input options to be applied before an input file.

-    /// Adds input options to be applied before an input file. pub fn input_options<S: AsRef<str>, I: IntoIterator<Item = S>>( &mut self,
+    /// Reserves capacity based on estimated size to reduce reallocations. pub fn input_options<S: AsRef<str>, I: IntoIterator<Item = S>>( &mut self,
         options: I,